Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/README.md

 #### 2. Environment Configuration:
 1. Locate the three template env files.
 Look for a `.env.example` file in each of these directories `**project root**`, `/front-end`, and `/back-end`
-2. For each `.env.example` file, copy the content of each file into a new file named `.env` located in the same directory as the template.
+2. For each `.env.example` file, duplicate it and rename the copy to `.env`.
+Place the new file in the same directory as the template.
 ##### Important Notes:
 - Each template is unique.
 You must use the appropriate template for each directory.
 - You must manually create **ALL three** unique `.env` files using the `.env.example` templates.